 Tax Treatment on Sale

 Financial gains from the sale of a home enjoy certain advantageous federal tax treatment.
 For example, taxpayers are allowed an exclusion of up to $250,000 ($500,000 for a married couple filing jointly) of capital gains on the sale of real property if the owner used it as primary residence for two of the five years before the date of sale.
-This means that a sizeable amount of profit from the appreciation of a home can be enjoyed completely tax free in the event of a sale.
+This means that a sizable amount of profit from the appreciation of a home can be enjoyed completely tax free in the event of a sale.

 In California, Proposition 60 (1986) and Proposition 90 (1988) offer relief from the increase in property taxes associated with “downsizing” to a smaller property that may nonetheless have a higher fair market value than the assessed tax-value of their current property (this occurs because of California Proposition 13, explained above).
 Homeowners who are over 55 or permanently disabled can transfer the most recently assessed tax-value of their current property to a new home if they move to an equal- or lower-valued property.
 This allows homeowners to continue paying similar property taxes to their prior home, even if they buy a new property that would otherwise carry a much higher tax bill.